Effective surveillance of electronic communications relies on the ability of tech companies to successfully comply with new duties

 The evidence is not sufficient, on ethical, legal or practical grounds, to demonstrate that bulk data collection is an effective anti-terror tool, or that it is necessary enough to warrant infringing the rights of innocent people.
 The measures are far too serious to wave through on the basis of misplaced optimism, political subterfuge or failure to find an alternative.

 Laura Westwood is a campaign volunteer with the Labour Campaign for Human RightsLike this article?
-Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by making a donation today.
+Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by becoming a Left Foot Forward Supporter today.